 It is quite nice, having dinner with a drink on the bank of a river.
 Next off, you can also take a bike or motorbike and enjoy winding down for a while after an eventful day of exploration.
 It won’t break the bank and will be a nice end to your day.
 And you can fully enjoy or regret the experience of trying out new food with satisfaction.

 Firstly because of its rich culture and ancient history.
 Sukhothai is actually Thailand’s first ancient capital.
 There is so much that remains of that city and it is a humbling experience.
 If you visit their main parks, you would be visiting a UNESCO World Heritage Site.

 Also exciting is the fact that Old Town and New Town are so different.
 The contrast is what makes it so interesting.
 Slightly out of the way, going there means a bit of an off-route journey, but a more than rewarding experience in the end.
 If you have even some minimum perception of the country’s past, you will be able to appreciate the ancient air that you can smell in Old Town, and the entertainment that New Town can provide.

 Sukhothai is also quite considerate of your wallet.
 I mean, if you can afford to stay in a fancy hotel and want to hire a car to travel during your stay, go for it.
 The amenities are wonderful.
 But if you can’t, staying in cheap guest house and riding a bicycle all over the city will not take away from your experience one bit.

 How do you get to Sukhothai?

-By air, Bangkok Airways will drop you off at Sukhothai at Sukhothai Airport.
-From their you can take a minibus to New Town for 180 Baht per person.
+By air, Bangkok Airways will drop you off at Sukhothai Airport.
+From there you can take a minibus to New Town for 180 Baht per person.